ShubhamSood1406/StockMarketML/README.md

 # StockMarketML

+Paper was presented in INDICON 2020 and is published in IEEE Xplore.
+Link to the published paper: https://ieeexplore.ieee.org/document/9342571

 ### This was one of our Machine Learning projects that was implemented in a team of 3 with equal contribution.